Mediation agreements

 1. What are mediation agreements?

 Placement agreements are bilateral agreements concluded by the Federal Employment Agency with third countries to facilitate the targeted recruitment of foreign skilled workers for the German labor market.
 In some cases, placement agreements also exist that allow the immigration of unskilled workers (e.g., for seasonal work).
 Placement agreements regulate the legal framework for labor migration and ensure a structured and transparent recruitment process.
-Particularly in sectors with an acute shortage of skilled workers, such as the healthcare sector, placement agreements enable the effective and legally secure integration of international workers.
+Especially in sectors with acute skills shortages, such as the healthcare sector, placement agreements enable the effective and legally secure integration of international workers.

 Both employers and skilled workers benefit from these placement agreements: Companies receive regulated access to qualified employees, while foreign skilled workers can take up employment in Germany under fair conditions.
 Furthermore, these agreements ensure compliance with labor law standards and that migration takes place on a sustainable and cooperative basis.
 Ultimately, placement agreements are also a political tool, as the employment of foreign workers in Germany has bilateral negotiating value (e.g., in the return of asylum seekers from Georgia and Moldova).